ENTRY TAGS

 For writing the names of roses on the entry tags.
 Use blue or black only, and do not use felt tips or rollerballs because the ink will smear if the tags get wet.
 Never use green, red, or other distracting colors of ink.

-For stripping off thorns when a big stem won't fit into a vase.
-You won't need to use this tool on many of your roses, but some roses, such as Pristine and Marilyn Monroe, have such humongous thorns that it would be otherwise difficult to push the stem into the vase without first removing the thorns.
+For stripping off rose thorns when a big stem won't fit into a vase.
+You won't need to use this tool on many of your roses, but some roses, such as Pristine, Marilyn Monroe, and Falling in Love, have such humongous thorns that it would be otherwise difficult to push the rose stem into the vase without first removing the thorns.

 WEDGING MATERIAL

-Actually, there are two types of wedges.
-One type of wedge is used for wedging open the blooms, e.g. Q-tips.
-The other type of wedge is used for propping up the stem of a rose.
+There are two types of wedges.
+The Q-Tip type of wedge is used for wedging open the rose blooms The foam type of wedge is used for propping up the stem of a rose.
 Wedges can help make a rose stem stand up straight in the vase.
 The ultimate wedging material which has become very popular is green styrofoam.
 I like to use the silk flower foam which is not quite as rigid as the regular styrofoam.
 It works great, and distracts very little from the bloom.
 You can use aluminum foil, plastic wrap, rose stems, or whatever is allowed in the show schedule.
 Aluminum foil can be distracting, and plastic wrap can sometimes restrict the rose from getting a water supply.

 Q-TIPS